chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 Jujutsu has become my version control tool of choice since I picked it up over the summer.
 The rough edges and gaps I described throughout this write-up notwithstanding, I *much* prefer it to working with Git directly.
 I do not hesitate to recommend that you try it out on personal or open source projects.
 Indeed, I actively recommend it!
 I have used Jujutsu almost exclusively for the past seven months, and I am not sure what would make me go back to using Git other than Jujutsu being abandoned entirely.
 Given its apparently-bright future at Google, that seems unlikely.[^death-by-google] Moreover, because using it in existing Git repositories is transparent, there is no inherent reason individual developers or teams cannot use it today.
 (Your corporate security policy might have be a different story.)

 Is Jujutsu ready for you to roll out at your Fortune 500 company?
 Probably not.
 While it is improving at a steady clip—most of the rough edges I hit in mid-2023 are long since fixed—it is still undergoing breaking changes in design here and there, and there is effectively no material out there about how to use it yet.
 (This essay exists, in part, as an attempt to change that!)
 Beyond Jujutsu itself, there is a lot of work to be done to build an ecosystem around it.
 Most of the remaining rough edges are squarely to do with the lack of understanding from other tools.
 The project is marching steadily toward a 1.0 release… someday.
 As for when that might be, there are as far as I know no plans: there is still too much to do.
 Above all, I am very eager to see what a native Jujutsu backend would look like.
 Today, it is “just” a much better model for working with Git repos.
-A world where the same level of smarts being applied to the front end goes into the back end too is a world well worth looking forward to.
+A world where the same level of smarts being applied to the front end goes into the backend too is a world well worth looking forward to.

 {% callout %}